Configuring VMACs on an Interface

 When a failover occurs, the secondary node takes over as the new primary node.
 It then uses Gratuitous ARP (GARP) to advertise the floating IP addresses that it acquired from the primary.
 However, the MAC address that the new primary advertises is the MAC address of its own interface.

 Some devices (notably a few routers) do not accept the GARP messages generated by the Citrix ADC SDX appliance.
 Such devices retain the old IP to MAC mapping advertised by the old primary node, and a site can go down as a result.

 You can overcome this problem by configuring a VMAC on both nodes of an HA pair.
 Both nodes then possess identical MAC addresses.
 Therefore, when failover occurs, the MAC address of the secondary node remains unchanged, and the ARP tables on the external devices do not need to be updated.

-To configure a VMAC, you add a VRID for an interface.
+To configure VMAC, add a IPv4 or IPv6 VRID to an interface or LA channel from the Management Service.
 The Management Service internally generates a VMAC.
-You must specify the same VRID when you configure active-active mode on the NetScaler instance.
+Specify the same VRID when you configure active-active mode on the Citrix ADC instance.

 - You can add or delete the VRIDs for an interface assigned to an instance while the Instance is running.

 - In an active-active configuration, you can specify more than one VRID for an interface assigned to an instance.

 - A maximum of 86 VMACs are allowed on a 10G interface, and a maximum of 16 VMACs on a 1G interface.
 If no more VMAC filters are available, reduce the number of VRIDs on another instance.

 You can add a VRID at the time of adding a Citrix ADC VPX instance, or you can modify an existing Citrix ADC instance to add a VRID.